-Obama pledges support to France
+Obama pledges support to seek justice for Paris attacks

 Washington — In a show of trans-Atlantic unity, President Barack Obama and British Prime Minister David Cameron pledged a joint effort on Friday to fight domestic terrorism following deadly attacks in France and strongly urged the U.S. Congress to hold off on implementing new sanctions on Iran.

 Cameron’s visit to Washington came one week after 17 people were killed in attacks in France, heightening fears in Europe and the United States about the spread of terrorism.

 “This is a problem that causes great heartache and tragedy and destruction,” Obama said.
 “But it is one that ultimately we are going to defeat.”